w3f/polkadot-spec/docs/chap-runtime-api.md

   $$

   **where**
-  - ${E}$ specifies the the event type of the candidate. *0* indicates that the candidate receipt was backed in the latest relay chain block, *1* indicates that it was included and became a parachain block at the latest relay chain block and *2* indicates that the candidate receipt was not made available and timed-out.
+  - ${E}$ specifies the event type of the candidate. *0* indicates that the candidate receipt was backed in the latest relay chain block, *1* indicates that it was included and became a parachain block at the latest relay chain block and *2* indicates that the candidate receipt was not made available and timed out.

   - ${C}_{{r}}$ is the candidate receipt ([Definition -def-num-ref-](chapter-anv#defn-candidate-receipt)).